 - Organically, by providing great answers to questions in your industry and plugging every now and then links to your blog or product.

-- Through advertising, by placing your ads on topics near to your product.
-Their paid product is getting better and better every day and offers a plethora of option to fine-tune your message and audience.
+- Through advertising, by placing your ads on topics near your product.
+Their paid product is getting better and better every day and offers a plethora of options to fine-tune your message and audience.

 Overall I think Quora should absolutely have a spot in your marketing strategy, especially if you are a b2b SaaS business in the early days.